-After a number of high-profile incidents involving injuries caused by Giant Hogweed at the start of the summer holiday, we’re here to set your mind at rest with a simple and cost effective solution for how you can treat it.
+After a number of high-profile incidents involving injuries caused by Giant Hogweed at the start of the summer holidays, we’re here to set your mind at rest with a simple and cost-effective solution for how you can treat it.

 With its large, distinctive, cow-parsley-like appearance, you can’t miss this intrusive weed in your garden or when you’re out and about, particularly near rivers and waterways.
 Giant Hogweed is a perennial plant which can grow up to 5m tall with dark green leaves, and has an umbrella-like head when flowering.